-Cutler Boughn grew up in Salem, Oregon, and was a percussionist with the Grammy Award winning Sprague High School Music program.
+Cutler Boughn grew up in Salem, Oregon, and was a percussionist with the Grammy Award-winning Sprague High School Music program.
 At Sprague, he was active in all facets of the music program.
 While in school, he performed in the Salem Youth Symphony as well as numerous youth and adult-based concert ensembles.
-In Oregon, Cutler studied percussion with Charles Dowd, Sean Wagoner Micah Brusse, Dr. Robert Brudvig and Terry Ostergaard.
+In Oregon, Cutler studied percussion with Charles Dowd, Micah Brusse, Dr. Robert Brudvig and Terry Ostergaard.
 In Arizona, his primary educators have been Dr. Douglas Nottingham, currently the director of percussion at Glendale Community College and founding director of the Professional Chamber Percussion Ensemble; “Crossing 32nd street” as well as Dr. J.B.
 Smith and Dr. Mark Sunkett, both of Arizona State University.

 Cutler has been a marching member and staff member in both the WGI and DCI circuits and is currently an endorser for Evans Drumheads and Vic Firth Sticks & Mallets, where he serves on the Vic Firth Education Team.
-Cutler is a graduate of Grand Canyon University with a bachelor's degree in Music Business; he remains active in Arizona as the percussion director of a large band program, clinician, performer and educator.
+Cutler currently remains active in Arizona as a current percussion educator at Arizona State University, as well as an active clinician, performer and educator.